PdxCodeGuild/Programming102/docs/career_services.md

 If you have questions about transitioning into a career in tech, we're here for you!

-Feel free to reach out to our Career Services Advisor, Keegan Good via Slack or email (keegan@pdxcodeguild.com).

 We look forward to working with each and every one of you.
 You’ve got the skills, now let’s put them to work!